nrwl/nx/docs/shared/guides/turbo-and-nx.md

 Note that the relationship between Nx and Turborepo isn’t the same as with Nx and say Yarn workspaces or Lerna.
 Nx and Yarn workspaces are complementary, so it makes sense to use both in some situations.
 Turborepo is a subset of Nx (at this point), so we don’t think it makes sense to use both.
 {% /callout %}

 We do our best to be unbiased, but, of course you should do your own research.
-Read the docs, try things out, etc.
+Read the docs, try things out and build your own opinion.

+{% callout type="note" title="December 14, 2021" %}
 This document was written on December 14, 2021.
 At this point Turborepo has just been released, it’s about 5k lines of code.
 It’s a small project.
 Many of the things listed below are the things Turborepo cannot do now and Nx can.
 We’re sure Turborepo will eventually support some of them.
 So if you read this later, consult the documentation.
+{% /callout %}

 We clearly separate Nx (the open source tool) and [Nx Cloud](https://nx.app) (the SAAS product).
 Turborepo doesn’t have such a separation.
 Hence, in this guide we compare Turborepo with Nx+Nx Cloud (so it’s apples to apples).
 That said, you don’t have to use Nx Cloud to get features such as distributed caching and distributed task execution.
 We provide public APIs so you can build your own, if you'd prefer not to use Nx Cloud.